NarrativeScience-old/delver/README.md

 ## Python Library

-The `Delver` class, which powers the `delve` tool above, can be interfaced with directly when working in a python interpreter:
+The `Delver` class, which powers the `delve` tool above, can be used directly when working in a python interpreter:

 ```ipython